L78k3/grimmora-pages/content/Campaigns/Campaign 1/Chronicles/Entry 8.md

 [[Lavender]] is concerned that they are too exposed and there could be another dragon nearby.
 Theren reassures her that the signs in [[Dragon's Nest|the nest]] show that it is only occupied by a single creature.
 He uses some of the debris within the nest – snow, scant foliage, bones, scraps of fur and skin – to create a makeshift shelter. [[Orion]] uses suitable materials to create a small fire at the entrance to their shelter.

-Lavender likes the idea of eating [[content/World/Grimmora/Items/Dragon Meat|dragon meat]] – there is something powerful about it.
+Lavender likes the idea of eating [[Dragon Meat|dragon meat]] – there is something powerful about it.
 Temerity makes a big show of cooking the dragon steaks, sautéing them in a frying pan while singing a daft song.
 Rashly, he decides to feed some to [[Korako]], thinking that the inherent magical nature of dragons will cause a magical reaction in him.
 Korako is not impressed; the dragon meat causes him severe colic.
 Theren and Lavender are similarly unimpressed.
 Temerity uses his magic to alleviate some of the symptoms; the colic subsides but remains, leaving Korako lying beside the fire looking forlorn.

 Temerity's cooking of the dragon steaks is uneven.
 Lavender and Orion seem to manage to eat without ill effects; Temerity, Theren and [[Guido]] do not. [[Aurius]] eats his raw, so is unaffected.
 The dragon steaks cause stomach cramps, sweating and shivering.
 Guido belches constantly and complains incessantly.
 The food poisoning requires the party to remain in their shelter for the remainder of the day and overnight.

 # Day 8

-The following day, the mountain is brightly lit by the low sunlight, creating the risk of [[content/World/Grimmora/Concepts/Snow-Blindness|snow-blindness]].
+The following day, the mountain is brightly lit by the low sunlight, creating the risk of [[Snow-Blindness|snow-blindness]].
 They carefully pack away their shelter.
 Lavender's nose wrinkles at the stench of the aftermath of yesterday's meal.
 Temerity groans as he wakes and immediately opines that he would quite like to eat dragon steak again.
 Theren rolls his eyes and stalks off.
 Aurius bounds off excitedly and the party follows – Lavender keeps up easily but the rest of them find the pace gruelling.

 Aurius stops at a peak and looks around, thinking that he heard someone speak.
 He calls off into the distance.
 Temerity listens intently, noticing that the wind picked up sharply when they arrived atop the mountain.
 Aurius thinks he can hear a lady speaking.
 Temerity asks if she is in distress.
 Aurius replies that she simply sounds soft.
 He bounds off in the direction from which the voice emanates.
 The party gives chase, Lavender dragging Theren, who is struggling to keep up.